aramideoye/Premier-League-Analysis/README.md

 # Primary Insights

-# Match Analysis and Outcome
+# Match Analysis and Outcomes

   What is the total points?